Thorn & Feather

 Surfing: Great surf lies within 30 minutes’ drive via the Blombos road to Stilbaai and Jongens.
 The breaks are relatively uncrowded, with exception to holiday periods.
 There is a relatively small and dedicated local crew who are relaxed and happy to share waves with visitors.
 Give the locals respect, and you’ll have your fair share.

-Guests bringing a dog (s) are requested to bring their bedding / baskets and ensure they do not use the furniture and the beds at any time during their stay.
+This property is pet friendly.
+Guests are required to make such requests at the time the reservation is made.
+A maximum of two dogs per guest group are permitted.
+Guests are asked to bring their dogs’ bedding / baskets and ensure they do not use the furniture.
 There is a poop scoop provided in the garden.
-Guests are asked to please remove turds to help reduce flies and to keep the wild garden as they found it.
+Guests are asked to please remove turds to help reduce flies and to keep the garden as they found it.